Massage Therapy for Ankle Sprains: Advice for Runners

 A simple brace that slips on like a sock is best.
 You can still move a bit in it and do recovery exercises and it fits better in shoes which are also going to give support.
-Here are some great braces:
+Here is a good brace.

 Recover Faster with less chance of Future Injury

 While it is possible to heal this type of injury on your own, you'll get far better and quicker results working with experienced wellness professionals.
 Work with an acupuncturist during the initial stages, and use massage therapy for ankle sprains, and a physical therapist as it starts to heal and take weight better.

 DO NOT attempt to exercise on it until you can walk comfortably, without pain or discomfort, without wearing the brace.
 (At least not without direct guidance from a physical therapist.)